What Does CRM Stand for and Core CRM Functions?

 Sales analysis features:

-• A dashboard that provides a unique view of the information that you want to analyze; this is very helpful in making decisions;
+- A dashboard that provides a unique view of the information you want to analyze is very helpful in making decisions.

-• Sales prognosis tools allow you to foretell the prospective outcome of any opportunity in your sales funnel.
+- Sales prognosis tools enable you to predict the potential outcome of any opportunity in your sales funnel.

 Sales channel management features: